phpingme/courses/bdd-with-behat/index.md

 ## Role driven behaviour

-After we learned how to write compact and at the same time powerful scenarios, let's take a look, at how we can apply different use cases in a different php test context files.
+After we learned how to write compact and at the same time powerful scenarios, let's take a look at how we can apply different use cases in a different php test context files.

-Let's create another feature, say for course manager who has to be able to publish/unpublish a course.
+Let's create another feature for calculator admin who has to be able to activate/deactivate some specific calculations for what ever reason.
 For the sake of simplicity we will refer to the same Factorial implementation.
 Create ```features/admin.feature``` file and put the following content there:
 ```
 Feature: Administration
-  In order to learn about programming
+  In order to control a calculation appearance
   As an admin
-  I want to be able to control a calculation appearance
+  I want to be able to deactivate/activate it

  Scenario Outline: Activate/Deactivate Calculation
    Given there is a calculation of <calculation> of any random number